weka-2014/lovetothink/README.md

 	```ruby
 	  [ {user_id: 1, twitter_username: "misfitmod"}, {user_id: 2, twitter_username: "deephousekitty"}, ... ]
 	```
   ii. controller takes that array, and fetches the last, let's say, 50 tweets from each person, and arranges that shit into a json hash.
+That hash is sent to the matcher via HTTPARTY.
 	```ruby
 	[
 		{